Conditions for PhD Fellowships

 The Boehringer Ingelheim Fonds does not intervene in the work of fellows who, in turn, are obligated to make proper use of the allocated funds and to adhere to the rules of good scientific practice.
 Each fellow must devote his/her whole energy to his/her particular PhD project.
 In the laboratory, fellows should only be assigned to tasks directly connected to their PhD projects.

 If a fellow decides to change the topic of the PhD project or the laboratory, he/she must inform the Boehringer Ingelheim Fonds without delay.
 In the event of the project being successfully completed prior to expiry of the fellowship, payment will be discontinued.

 Tuition, bench fees and overheads are not reimbursed by the foundation.

 The fellowship is intended to cover the living expenses of the recipient.
 A Boehringer Ingelheim Fonds stipend may therefore not be held while receiving a regular personal income from any other institution or research institute.
 Any employment or other contracts yielding a regular income must be cancelled upon accepting the PhD fellowship.
-However, an additional fellowship from another institution to cover exclusively tuition fees may be accepted under certain circumstances.
+However, an additional fellowship from another institution to cover exclusively tuition fees may be accepted.
+Please contact the foundation under these circumstances.